darkocejkov/knowledge/personalLearning/frontendWebFrameworks/React/NextJS.md

 Client-side rendering is dependent on using the host's browser to compute and render the graphics, then display it.
 The idea is that we pass them some empty HTML - then the generated instructions (from React) on how to render and display each page, component, etc.
 -> So, there is a period of time in which our app has virtually no meaningful content other than the basic, root HTML that it populates.

+### Why?
+Given that each browser is different and implements forms of JavaScript and HTML runtimes themselves (although it is a *standard*, there are still unique differences and bugs), and even within a single browser, versions and updates change how those are implemented and bug-fixed.
+Creating a completely universal JavaScript runtime for each browser that does *exactly* the same between all browsers is just ... impossible.
+HTML & CSS however, are comparatively simpler standards.
+Generating HTML on a consistent and controlled server machine, and sending that to requesting clients offloads the work they must perform.
+> Also, if an app/page is client-side rendered, then any following network requests for API/Database data depend on the network connection of the client.
+This presents a bottleneck for the application, because we can again, offload this work to the server, and fetch all necessary data for the HTML, then send it.
+> In general, this creates a MUCH more responsive and interactive application, because even if the client must wait for hydration, or client-side data fetching, then *at least* they can see something.

 ### Server-Side
 Server-side rendering in specific, means that each page is generated on the server (each request), so we pre-render meaningful content, and then pass to the client:
 - HTML